ReactForBeginners/exercise1-todo/README.md

 Now, you'll need to figure out what the app's state will consist of, and where it should live.
 See the React docs [explanation](https://facebook.github.io/react/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) for more info on how to do this.
 Outtake:

 *To build your app correctly, you first need to think of the minimal set of mutable state that your app needs.
 The key here is DRY: Don't Repeat Yourself.
 Figure out what the absolute minimal representation of the state of your application needs to be and compute everything else you need on-demand.
 For example, if you're building a TODO list, just keep an array of the TODO items around; don't keep a separate state variable for the count.
 Instead, when you want to render the TODO count, simply take the length of the TODO items array.*

+If you're using a controlled component, you'll also need to have the text in the input field as a part of your state.

 ## Fetch the input